 by Marc Norton

 Marc Norton has been a rank-and-file member of UNITE HERE Local 2, the San Francisco hotel and restaurant workers union, since 1976.
-He is currently a bellman on involuntary leave from Hotel Frank.
-Contact Marc at NortonSF@ix.netcom.com, or through his website at www.MarcNorton.us.
-This post originally appeared on BeyondChron.
+He is also a member of the Industrial Workers of the World (IWW).
+His website is www.MarcNorton.us.
+A version of this post first appeared on Labor Notes.